-Elizabeth’s Aunt Margaret came from Lambton, a village near the Pemberley estate.
+Elizabeth’s Aunt Margaret resided many years in Lambton, a village near the Pemberley estate.
 Mrs. Gardiner knew something of the Darcy family.

 She offered no more information as her aunt appeared content to speak at length upon the Darcys and the family’s connections to the Fitzwilliam family of Matlock.

 Only once did Elizabeth experience regret at her manipulations.
 It was when Jane made a private inquiry of Mr. Bingley.
 Her sister’s crestfallen countenance had Elizabeth modifying her plan to contact Mr. Darcy.
 She would use the opportunity to foster a reunion between Jane and Mr. Bingley.